truenas/documentation/content/SCALETutorials/DataProtection/RsyncTasksSCALE.md

 Enter the SSH port number in **Remote SSH Port**.
 By default, **22** is reserved in TrueNAS.

-Enter or browse to the location on the remote server where you either copy information from or to in **Remote Path**.
+Enter a full path to a location on the remote server where you either copy information from or to in **Remote Path**.
 Maximum path length is *255* characters.

-Select **Validate Remote Path** if the remote path location does not exist to create and define it in **Remote Path**.
+Set **Validate Remote Path** when the remote path location does not exist to create and define it in **Remote Path**.

 Select the schedule to use and configure the remaining options according to your specific needs.